EpistasisLab/Aliro/README.md

 A project is created online and defines a (JSON) schema for hyperparameters.
 Any machine that is set up for a project must then register itself with the project, specifying its own network address.
 Thereby one can choose hyperparameters and start an experiment, dependent on machine availability.
 Machines implement an endpoint that returns their capacity, allowing for automatic load balancing of experiments.

+Note that machines are completely implementation-independent, and may well store their own (large) data on experiments, for example learnt parameters and logs.

 ### Experiments

 An experiment is one complete training and testing run of a specific machine learning *model* on a specific *dataset* with a specific set of hyperparameters.
 Depending on the experiment it may be impossible to control for every source of randomness, so experiments with the same set of hyperparameters will still be assigned unique IDs.